rezamarzban/MNIST-C/README.md

 ![image2](https://github.com/marzban2030/MNIST-C/raw/main/PREDICT_C_in_action.gif)

-100% prediction accuracy, PREDICT.C code load 70,000 train and test images in less than one second, And will do trillion compares just in less than one second ... .
+100% prediction accuracy, PREDICT.C code load 70,000 train and test images in less than one second, And do trillion compares just in less than one second ... .

 It use only less than 1MB of RAM.